VighneshK12/Polyp-Segmentation/README.md

 # Activate it (bash)
 source /nfs/speed-scratch/$USER/.polypseg-env/bin/activate
-If you are using tcsh/csh (which is common in ENCS), activation looks like:
+If you are using tcsh/csh (common in ENCS), activation looks like:

 csh
 Copy code